 EPP is different from the other skin porphyrias, in that it doesn't usually cause blistering.
-In sunlight, the skin becomes very painful (burning and itching) and sometimes swells or reddens (similar to that found with a nettle rash), but many have nothing visibly wrong, despite severe discomfort.

-Exposure to sunlight, for as little as a few minutes in the worst affected patients, causes burning pain which may be so severe and persistent that it prevents sleep for several nights.
-The time of exposure to sunlight before the pain starts varies from one person to another, as does the time taken to recover once out of the light.
+When exposed to light, the skin becomes excruciatingly painful (intense burning, stinging and itching) and can swell, distort, burn or redden.
+However, sometimes there are no visible signs despite the severe pain.
+Exposure for as little as a few minutes in the worst affected patients causes burning pain.
+This may be so severe and persistent that it prevents sleep for several nights.
+The time of exposure to light before the pain starts varies from one person to another, as does the time taken to recover once out of the light.